 - Testing Level Specific Test Plans: A test plan can be created for each level of testing i.e. unit level, integration level, system level and acceptance level.

-- Testing Type Specific Test Plans: Plans for major types of testing like Performance Test Plan and Security Test Plan.
+- Testing Type Specific Test Plans: Plans for major types of testing like Performance Testing Plan and Security Testing Plan.

 Example Test Plan Identifier: ‘Master Test plan for Workshop Module TP_1.0’

-Introduction contains the summary of test plan.
+Introduction contains the summary of the testing plan.
 It sets the objective, scope, goals and objectives of the test plan.
 It also contains resource and budget constraints.
 It will also specify any constraints and limitations of the test plan.

 3. Test items